-A corporate culture that strives to optimize each tactic through a data-driven strategy can make these decisions much easier by integrating the data, process and measurement into your everyday regime.
+Retail marketing optimization comes through a corporate culture that strives to optimize each tactic with a data-driven strategy that can make decisions much easier by integrating data, testing and measurement into your everyday regimen.
 The goal is to automatically evaluate your marketing and advertising investments based on financial impact rather than falling back on year-over-year plans or falling prey to competitive pressures.

-Yet many retail marketers face two major stumbling blocks in adopting a testing methodology:
+Yet many retail marketers face two major stumbling blocks in adopting a retail marketing testing methodology:

-To overcome these obstacles will take a cultural shift in the corporate mindset.
+To overcome these obstacles and move toward retail marketing optimization will take a cultural shift in the corporate mindset.
 A herculean task, yes, but it can be done.

 Winning Buy-In for a Retail Marketing Testing Strategy

 As with any change management process, a cultural shift will take time and will be an ongoing process.
 The good news is that there are some short-term steps you can take to start moving the dial while working on the more long-term cultural shift within your organization.